Skip Ribbon Commands

 Research shows that the presence of an involved father during pregnancy reduces rates of premature birth and infant mortality, for example.
 Mothers-to-be with involved fathers are 50% more likely to receive appropriate medical care during pregnancy.
 And mothers-to-be who were smokers when they became pregnant are 36% more likely to quit smoking when fathers are supportive.

-In addition, a recent study in Pediatrics found that dads can make a big difference in whether an infant is breastfed and placed to sleep safely.
+In addition, a study in Pediatrics found that dads can make a big difference in whether an infant is breastfed and placed to sleep safely.

 Preparing for your baby's arrival